CanonicalLtd/maas-docs/en/nodes-comp-hw.md

     This operation can also be achieved by simply deleting the corresponding MAAS node in the regular way.

-Once done, you will be transported back to the main 'Nodes' page.
+Once done, you will be transported back to the main 'Machines' page.

 ### Delete a Pod